Kafka

 Transport Layer Security (TLS)

-Note: In this tutorial, we will distribute self-signed certificates to all charms (Kafka, Zookeeper and client applications) that are signed using a root self-signed CA that is also trusted by all applications.
+In this tutorial, we will distribute self-signed certificates to all charms (Kafka, ZooKeeper and client applications) that are signed using a root self-signed CA that is also trusted by all applications.
 This setup is only for show-casing purposes and self-signed certificates should never be used in a production cluster.
+For more information about which charm may better suit your use-case, please refer to this post.

 Configure TLS

-Before enabling TLS on Charmed Kafka we must first deploy the tls-certificates-operator charm:
+Before enabling TLS on Charmed Apache Kafka we must first deploy the self-signed-certificates

 Model Controller Cloud/Region Version SLA Timestamp